-"The establishment of the Office of International Patent Cooperation reflects the USPTO's strong commitment to the IP community in improving the international patent system," said Deputy Under Secretary of Commerce for Intellectual Property and Deputy Director of the USPTO Michelle Lee.
+"The establishment of the Office of International Patent Cooperation reflects the USPTO's strong commitment to the IP community in improving the international patent system," said Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO) Michelle Lee.
 "It will allow us to increase certainty of IP rights while reducing costs for our stakeholders and moving towards a harmonized patent system."

 The USPTO's Office of International Patent Cooperation efforts will improve the quality, efficiency, and predictability of the patent family prosecution-increasing the certainty of global patent rights.